Caring For Your Horse in Winter

 In the same way we gear up for winter weather with different wardrobes and schedules, we need to change our routines for horse care.
 Depending on your climate and stabling situation, this may be a slight adjustment or a major shift.
+Read our top points for caring for your horse in winter.

 The single biggest consideration is water consumption.
 You may be surprised to know that horses actually need more water in winter.
 There are a couple of reasons for this.